-The Bullying Code should be seized upon by in-house lawyers as it carries the imprimatur of work health and safety law and will create a national standard for best practice management in relation to workplace bullying in Australia.
+The Bullying Code should be seized upon by inhouse employment lawyers and human resources managers as it carries the imprimatur of work health and safety law and will create a national standard for best practice management in relation to workplace bullying in Australia.
 The Bullying Code will also complement recent changes to the Fair Work Act 2009 (Cth) which, from 1 January 2014, will open up a new venue for employees to raise workplace bullying claims before the Fair Work Commission.